ckeditor/ckeditor4-docs/docs/guide/dev/issues_readme/README.md

 ## Reproduce on Demo Page

-To eliminate the chance that the issue might be caused by some third-party software or your customizations, try to reproduce the issue on {@linksdk standardpreset CKEditor Examples} first.
+To eliminate the chance that the issue might be caused by some third-party software or your customizations, try to reproduce the issue on {@linkexample standardpreset CKEditor Examples} first.

 CKEditor Examples samples are always running the latest editor version.
 Please note that if the problem was fixed in one of the releases that succeeded the version you are using, you will need to upgrade your CKEditor installation as we do not backport fixes.